About the College

 Eric A. Pandiscio, Ph.D.
 (University of Texas at Austin, 1994), Associate Professor, Math Education.
 Secondary math education, geometric construction software.

 Constance M. Perry, Ed.D.
 (University of Maine, 1976), Professor, Teacher Education.
 Values education, moral development, instructional strategies.

 Anne E. Pooler, Ed.D.
 (University of Maine, 1975), Associate Dean for Academic Services; Associate Professor.
 Curriculum development with emphasis on social studies.

 Glenn Reif, Ed.D.
 (Virginia Tech., 1990), Associate Professor, Kinesiology and Physical Education.
 Physical fitness of children, pedagogy, psychomotor domain activities, standards-based instruction and assessment.

 Shihfen Tu, Ph.D.
 (University of Washington, 1994).
-Associate Professor, Educational Psychology.
+Assistant Professor, Educational Psychology.
 Cognition and perception.

-Jane Wellman-Little, (CAS, University of Maine, 1997), Lecturer, Teacher Education.
+Jane Wellman-Little, (CAS, University of Maine, 1997), Clinical Instructor, Teacher Education.
 Developmental reading, Reading Recovery.

 Lucille Zeph, Ed.D.
 (Vanderbilt, 1983), Director, University Affiliated Program; Associate Professor, Special Education.
 Severe disabilities, public school integration, educational leadership.